Skip to main content

 • Kurdish

-If you have any questions related to eligibility, you should discuss this with your ITE Partnership.
+If you have any questions related to eligibility, should discuss these with your ITE Partnership.

 What grant is available and when payments are made

-The incentive payments totalling £5,000 will be made in 2 instalments.
-They will be paid at the following points:
+The incentive payments totalling £5,000 will be made in 2 instalments:

 This scheme is administered by Welsh Government and on behalf of the Welsh Government by ITE Partnerships.
 Please contact your ITE Partnership to discuss your eligibility, apply for the incentive, or if you have any queries.